 10 Best Places to See Fall Foliage in Vermont

-It’s no secret that Vermont is one of the best places in the United States to view spectacular fall foliage.
-Every season around September and October, Vermont’s iconic maple leaves turn from their lush summer green to vibrant shades of orange, red, and yellow.
-Within the span of a few weeks – for only a few weeks – every hillside and mountaintop across the state exhibits a stunning firey display.
+I’m from Vermont, and it’s no secret that my home state is one of the best places in the United States to view spectacular fall foliage.
+Every year around September and October, Vermont’s iconic maple leaves turn from their lush summer green to vibrant shades of orange, red, and yellow.
+Within the span of a few weeks – and for only a few weeks – every hillside and mountaintop across the state exhibits a stunning firey display.

 1. Smuggler’s Notch Pass